-As for the additional environmental PAIs disclosed:
+As for the additional environmental PAIs disclosed, on water usage and recycling (additional environmental PAI 6): we report an increase of the average amount of water consumed by our investee companies from 7 861 m^3 / \in M of investee companies' revenues to 7 914 in 2023;

-- On water usage and recycling (additional environmental PAI 6): we report a slight increase of the average amount of water consumed by our investee companies compared from 5 367 m3/€M of investee companies' revenues to 5 585 in 2023; - On GHG emissions for real estate assets (additional environmental PAI 18): the total GHG emissions have increased by 15% due to a significant improvement in scope 1 (+14%) and scope 2 (+20%) data coverage between 2022 and 2023. - As for the additional social PAI disclosed (i.e., additional social PAI 15): we report a decrease of the share of investements in entities without policies on anti-corruption and anti-bribery consistent with the United Nations Convention against Corruption, going from c.
-2.7% of total AuM in 2022 to c 2.6% in 2023.
+As for the additional social PAI disclosed (i.e., additional social PAI 15): we report a decrease of the share of investements in entities without policies on anti-corruption and anti-bribery consistent with the United Nations Convention against Corruption, going from: c.
+4.6% of total AuM in 2022 to c 4.2% in 2023.